 - Digital engagement

-To maintain communication with customers and lead generation during the global outbreak, companies across the industries have sought digital alternatives as potential solutions to keep their business running.
+To maintain communication with customers and lead generation during the global outbreak, companies across industries have sought digital alternatives as potential solutions to keep their businesses running.

 Many have substantially increased their use of virtual meetings and events to continue acquiring new clients and building business relationships.

 However, digital engagement, whether through social media, online sessions or web conferences, is a strategy that should be implemented and improved regardless of the global situation.